Hjorthmedh/RGCmorphology/ms/intro.md

 examined.
 We therefore believe that standard morphological features can serve as reliable classifiers of mouse RGCs.
-As these features are not specific to retinal neurons, we believe our classifier can classify a wide range of neurononal morphologies.
+As these features are not specific to retinal neurons, we believe our classifier can classify a wide range of neuronal morphologies.